 When you want to know why to use WBGT as a Heat Stress Indicator, it’s important to first look at what WBGT is.
 WBGT is based on an equation where a combination of environmental factors are used to calculate a reading.
 The calculation used measures the heat stress in direct sunlight.
 This type of reading also takes into account the temperature, wind speed, humidity, the angle of the sun and the solar radiation (or simply, the cloud cover).
 This isn’t the same as what is called the “heat index”, which is just the temperature and humidity, as calculated for shady areas.
 WBGT is used by military agencies and the Occupational Safety and Health Administration (OSHA) as a guide for managing workload in direct sunlight.

 One of the most widely accepted and preferred methods of measuring heat stress is through regular monitoring of the WBGT of the environment.
-This is most often done using a small handheld device like the Kestrel 4400, which tracks the most important atmospheric readings.
+This is most often done using a small handheld device like the Kestrel 5400 Heat Stress Tracker, which tracks the most important atmospheric readings.

 There are many sports organizations that also utilize WBGT to access the potential risk for environmental stress on athletes, an issue that has been a growing point of concern for many parents and coaches of youth sports.
 Some of the organizations include the National Athletic Trainers Association (NATA0, National Collegiate Athletic Association (NCAA) and the Women’s Tennis Association (WTA).

 When Measuring WBGT is Important